 Certificate exchange during session establishment

-During the AllJoyn ECHDE_ECDSA key exchange and session establishment, the peers exchange identity certificate and all membership certificates.
+During the AllJoyn ECHDE_ECDSA key exchange and session establishment, the peers exchange identity certificate, manifest data, and all membership certificates.
 Since all the membership certificates are exchanged, there is a potential information disclosure vulnerability.
 It is desired to have a more intelligent selection algorithm to provide membership certificates on demand and need-to-know basis.
 This algorithm needs to take into account of the latency of the certificate exchange during the method call invocation.

 During the ECDHE_ECDSA key exchange phase, the Identity certificate is exchanged.
 The application trusts the peer if the issuer of the peer’s identity certificate is the owner or any of the application certificate authorities.